bauerj/flightsearch-co2/README.md

 3. Run `yarn dev`.
 This will open a Firefox window with the plugin already loaded and hot-reload enabled.
 5. Open [flights.google.com](flights.google.com)
 6. Search for something

+## Add-on build process

+1. Run `yarn install --dev`.
+2. Run `yarn build`.
+3. Extension is in ./web-ext-artifacts and ready to upload.